Copenhagen Suborbitals

-Copenhagen Suborbitals is an amateur, crowd-funded, and open-source human space program.
-Since its beginning in 2008, Copenhagen Suborbitals has flown five home-built rockets and two mock-up space capsules.
+Copenhagen Suborbitals is a crowd-funded human space program.
+It has flown six home-built rockets and capsules since 2011.
 The organization successfully launched its Nexø II rocket in the summer of 2018.
-Its stated goal is to have one of the members fly into space (above 100 km), on a sub-orbital spaceflight, in a space capsule on the Spica rocket.
-The organisation was founded by Kristian von Bengtson and Peter Madsen.
+Its stated goal is to have one of its members reach space (above 100 km) on a sub-orbital spaceflight.
+The organization was founded by Kristian von Bengtson and Peter Madsen.